 Corporate structure refers to the organization of different departments or business units within a company.
-Depending on a company’s goals and the industry which it operates in, corporate structure can differ significantly between companies.
-Each of the departments usually performs a specialized function while constantly collaborating with each other to achieve the corporate goals and values.
+Depending on a company’s goals and the industry in which it operates, corporate structure can differ significantly between companies.
+Each of the departments usually performs a specialized function while constantly collaborating with each other to achieve corporate goals and values.

 Types of Organizational Structure